-The College employs a Director of International Programs and a Director of Student Success, both of which work directly with the ESL Instructor to enhance the educational experience for all students mastering the English language, regardless of nationality.
+The College employs a Director of Student Success, who works directly with the ESL Instructor to enhance the educational experience for all students mastering the English language, regardless of nationality.

 Based on TOEFL scores and other available assessment tools, the ESL Support Team will determine a course of study, which will include a mix of traditional (mainstream) coursework, as well as ESL support courses.
 Depending on the level of fluency, this may require that the student take 000-Level Courses, which count toward enrollment status but are not applied to the number of credit hours needed to complete a degree.